Highlights from the Ratings and Financial Report for ViacomCBS Inc. (VIAC)

-ViacomCBS Inc. (NASDAQ:VIAC) went down by -1.16% from its latest closing price compared to the recent 1-year high of $101.97.
-The company’s stock price has collected -1.65% of loss in the last five trading sessions.
-MarketWatch.com reported 8 hours ago that What’s worth streaming in May 2021?
-There’s almost too much to choose from
+ViacomCBS Inc. (NASDAQ:VIAC) went up by 3.25% from its latest closing price compared to the recent 1-year high of $101.97.
+The company’s stock price has collected -3.97% of loss in the last five trading sessions.
+MarketWatch.com reported on 05/06/21 that Paramount+ making ‘massive’ push in movies, adding 1,000 in June and averaging a new original movie every week in 2022

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.